SeitaBV/timely-beliefs/timely_beliefs/docs/viz.md

 ## Installation

-To enable database support, use `pip install timely-beliefs[viz]` to install the required dependencies.
+To enable visualization support, use `pip install timely-beliefs[viz]` to install the required dependencies.

 ## How to interact with the chart